russell-parrott/Standardized-Definition-of-AI-Governance/README.md

 ---

 ## Commercial Use

+This applies to:

+- The Standardized Definition of AI Governance
+- The AI Governance Measurement Framework

 Commercial exploitation — including consulting, client work, software integration, product use, and any revenue-generating application — **requires a paid licence** from the author.

 Internal organisational use remains **free under CC BY-NC-ND 4.0**.